Massive Gas Station Chain 'Buc-ee's' Hopes To Compete With Iconic Johnson's Corner

 JOHNSTOWN, Colo.
-(CBS4) – One of the smallest towns along the I-25 corridor in Johnstown, Colorado has announced its intentions to welcome the Buc-ee’s gas station brand to northern Colorado in the coming years.
+(CBS4) – One of the smallest towns along the Interstate 25 corridor in Johnstown has announced its intentions to welcome the Buc-ee’s gas station brand to northern Colorado in the coming years.
 Buc-ee’s, a Texas-based mega gas station company, confirmed to CBS4 their plans to build a massive gas station and convenience store along I-25 in the next two years.

 The rest of the downtown district is directly surrounded by longtime homes, farms, and small agriculture-based businesses, a stark difference from the outskirts of town.